DavidRodra/Heist-Royale/README.md

-# CasinoMax - Modern Online Casino Platform
+# Arcane Games - Premium Gaming Platform

-A modern, responsive web application that replicates the CasinoMax online casino platform design.
+A modern, responsive web application that replicates the Arcane Games premium gaming platform design.
 Built with vanilla HTML, CSS, and JavaScript for optimal performance and user experience.

 ## 🎰 Features